2011—On the HBO show “Game of Thrones,” George W.[MD] Bush’s decapitated head appears on a pike.

 1969—Tobar, Nev.—named for a sign pointing to a saloon—is dealt a death blow by an exploding railroad car full of bombs en route to Vietnam.

-1965—Thousands at the Weirs have too much fun, throwing rocks at cops and burning overturned cars.
-The National Guard peppers them with birdshot as Laconia’s Riot Squad arrests 150.
+1965—Thousands of funlovers at the Weirs throw rocks at cops and burn overturned cars.
+The N.H.
+National Guard peppers them with birdshot as Laconia’s Riot Squad arrests 150.

 1954—Warned by Sen. Styles Bridges (R-N.H.) that his son’s homosexuality would be exposed if he did not resign, Sen. Lester C. Hunt (D-Wyo.) shoots himself dead in his Senate office.